evidence-dev/evidence/sites/docs/pages/components/custom-components.md

 ## Utility Functions
 Evidence provides a collection of helpful utility functions to use within custom components, for things like error handling, data manipulation, and value formatting.

-To use these in your app, you must import them explicitly in the script tag portion of your component.
+To use these utilities, you must import them explicitly in the script tag portion of your component.
 The import line for each utlity function is included for reference below:

 ### Error Handling